 Setting up without the Bakery

-Even without the Agent Bakery, the first step is in WATO: Create a rule in the Host & Service Parameters ➳ Access to agents ➳ Encryption rule set.
+Even without the Agent Bakery, the first step is performed in WATO.
+Create a rule in the Host & Service Parameters ➳ Access to agents ➳ Encryption rule set.
 The rule should apply to all hosts for which you would like to use encryption.
 SNMP hosts ignore this setting, so you do not have to explicitly exclude it.

 The Encryption for agent setting is important.
-As long as you leave the rule on the default Disable setting, everything remains of course unaltered.
+As long as you leave the rule on the default Disable setting, everything of course remains unaltered.
 You can choose between:

 - Enable: Encryption is enabled, but data from agents without encryption will continue to be accepted.